wp-plugins/ebay-feeds-for-wordpress/readme.txt

 * Blogging Tutorials and Wordpress Plugins at [The Blogging Dojo](http://bloggingdojo.com/)

 == Changelog ==
+= 1.1 =
+* Removed a few redundant files that included a security exploit.
+I recommend a full upgrade.

 = 1.0 =
 * Fixed a few small compatability issues.
 * Added the ability to "Nofollow" links.